| Flow-IPC 1.0.2

 Referenced by operator<<(), operator==(), and process_invoked_as().

-std::string ipc::util::Process_credentials::process_invoked_as | ( | Error_code * | err_code = 0 | ) | const |
+| std::string ipc::util::Process_credentials::process_invoked_as | ( | Error_code * | err_code = 0 | ) | const |

-Obtains, from the OS, information as to the binary name via which process process_id() was started, per its command line, namely argv[0]
+Obtains, from the OS, information as to the binary name via which process process_id() was started, per its command line, namely argv[0].

-process; however there are important properties to consider about this information:
+In simplified terms this is the executable of *this process; however there are important properties to consider about this information:

 Because of these facts we feel it is, informally, best to use this information for one of these use cases: